 Sundar Pichai - Latest News

-Taking a cue from the new emerging world order, video-sharing platform YouTube organized a virtual graduation ceremony on 6th June 2020 for students who won't receive their in-person farewell due to the novel coronavirus pandemic.
-But what left a mark on the virtual crowd was Sundar Pichai's inspirational message to the 'Class of 2020' that encouraged them to be the change.
+Taking a cue from the emerging world order, the video-sharing platform YouTube organized a virtual graduation ceremony on 6 June 2020 for students who couldn't receive their in-person farewell due to the novel Coronavirus pandemic.
+But what left a mark on the virtual crowd was Sundar Pichai's inspirational message to the 'Class of 2020' that encouraged students to be the change.

-In his speech to the outgoing students of 2020, the Google CEO said that while it can be difficult to find hope in these bleak moments, it is important to celebrate the knowledge that one has gained in these difficult times.
-"You will prevail", he stressed.
+In his speech to the outgoing students of 2020, the Google CEO said that while it was difficult to find hope in such bleak moments, it was important to celebrate the knowledge that one gained in these difficult times.
+"You will prevail," he stressed.

 Here's what Sundar Pichai said: